tomascornelles/tomascornelles.github.io/_views/en/blog/2023/introduction-to-vanilla-web-components/index.md

 ## Conclusion

-In this article, we have thoroughly explored Vanilla Web Components, highlighting each of the standards that compose them: Custom Elements, Shadow DOM, HTML Templates, and HTML Imports.
+In this article, we have thoroughly explored Vanilla Web Components, highlighting each of the standards that compose them: Custom Elements, Shadow DOM and HTML Templates.
 We have examined practical examples to understand how to implement these concepts in the creation of custom web components.

 Web Components provide a powerful and modular way to build web interfaces.
 By adopting these technologies, developers can enhance code reusability, strengthen encapsulation, simplify maintenance, and promote interoperability.
 Integrating these principles into web development can lead to a more robust and modular architecture, paving the way for more scalable and maintainable web applications.